Quantum field theory approach for multistage chemical kinetics in liquids: Case studies and numerical comparisons

 The relaxation function at short times can be described by LMA equations, when at large times it shows fluctuation asymptotics proportional to $t^{-3/2}$.
 In all three cases, the asymptotic aligns precisely with the exact theoretical predictions of Eqs.(\ref{eq:GS0}-\ref{eq:GS2}).

+Figure \ref{fig:Agmon} shows a comparison of the kinetics of the reaction $A + B \leftrightarrow C + D$, obtained by the CMET method, with the results of the simulations of Agmon and Popov \cite{AgmonJCP2003}.
+The modeling method used in Ref. \onlinecite{AgmonJCP2003} allows us to obtain accurate kinetics for the reaction in the pseudo-first order limit $C_A,C_C \ll C_B,C_D$.
+From Fig.\ref{fig:Agmon}, it can be concluded that the kinetics coincide within the statistical error of the simulation.

 Let us consider the case of equal initial concentrations of $A$ and $B$ particles $C_A(0)=C_B(0)=C_0$ and $C_C(0)=C_D(0)=0$.
-Fig.~\ref{fig:Zeldovich} shows the CMET kinetic curve $C_A(t)$ for different values of $K_e$, while $W_f(r)$ is constant.
-The consider contact reacton:
+Fig.~\ref{fig:Zeldovich} shows the CMET kinetic curve $C_A(t)$ for different values of $K_e$. {We assumed, both $W_f(r)$ and $W_b(r)$ to be of contact reaction form: }

-As can be concluded from Fig.~\ref{fig:Zeldovich}, with an increase in $K_e$ the $C_A(t)$ dependence approaches the CMET kinetic curve of the irreversible reaction $A+B \rightarrow C+D$.
-These kinetics are almost identical to the solution of the following kinetic equation \\ obtained by Pasteur, Bolster, and Benson \cite{BensonJCompPhys2014} to describe an irreversible reaction.
-The asymptotic behavior of the solution of Eq.(\ref{eq:Benson}) has a power-law form:
+As can be concluded from Fig.~\ref{fig:Zeldovich}, with an increase in $K_e$ the $C_A(t)$ dependence approaches the CMET kinetic curve of the irreversible reaction $A+B \rightarrow C+D$. {This kinetics is } almost identical to the solution of the following kinetic equation {obtained by Pasteur, Bolster, and Benson \cite{BensonJCompPhys2014} to describe an irreversible reaction}: \\ where $k$ is a steady-state rate constant defined by Eqs.(\ref{eq:Kt}-\ref{RD}).